JohnScience/midpoint/DESIGN.md

 The main potential negative impact of this combinatorial explosion is the codebloat that may arise in the codebase of the users of the crate.
 In order to prevent the codebloat, the library must provide its users with a straightforward way to use only the functions that they need and warn the users against using too high variety of them.

+### Comments

+[CAD97] gave the following opinion:

+> Personally, I think only the first or the fifth options are really in the running to be picked.
+The first isn't commutative, but it has predictable and consistent behavior for ++, +-, -+, and --: bias towards the first argument.
+The fifth leans on the fact that integer division truncates toward zero for familiarity, and gains commutativity, but loses the consistency that midpoint(x, y) == -midpoint(-x, -y).
+>
+> It's a trade-off.
+If always rounding toward zero can be done branchless and rounding toward a can't, that'd make me more likely to support rounding toward zero, but I still think rounding toward a is more useful.
+(Plus, if it inlines, you can just sort a and b on input to get the the rounding you want at no cost.)

 ## Parallelism

 All implementations are meant to be used in single-threaded environment.